meric/meric.github.com/README.md

      -- James Boyden, CEO, SnapDisco

 #### From a client for whom I built:
-- JSON API that connects to a payment processor as well as allowing users to access their proprietary technology.
+- JSON API that connects to a payment processor as well as allowing users to access their product's core functionality.
 - Android Application in Python

 ## What Have I Built?